harbaum/galagino/README.md

     * [Donkey Kong (US set 1)](https://www.bing.com/search?q=donkey+kong+arcade+rom)
 * A [Z80 software emulation](https://fms.komkon.org/EMUL8/Z80-081707.zip)

+Galagino uses code that is not freely available and thus not included in this repository.
+Preparing the firmware thus consists of a few additional steps:

-The ROM files have to be placed in the [roms directory](roms/), together with the ZIP file containing the Z80 emulator.
-A set of [python scripts](romconv/) is then being used to convert and patch the ROM data and emulator code and to include the resulting code into the galagino sketch directory.
-The [ROM conversion](./romconv) as well as the [audio sample conversion](./samples) create a whole bunch of additional files in the [galagino directory](./galagino) needed to build the binary file.
+* The ROM files have to be placed in the [roms directory](roms/), together with the ZIP file containing the Z80 emulator.
+* A set of [python scripts](romconv/) is then being used to convert and patch the ROM data and emulator code and to include the resulting code into the galagino sketch directory.
+* The same scripts are afterwards being used to convert [audio sample files](./samples) into the desired format.

+The [ROM conversion](./romconv) as well as the [audio sample conversion](./samples) create a whole bunch of additional files in the [galagino directory](./galagino).
 Please check the README's in the [romconv](./romconv) and [samples](./samples) directories for further instructions.

 With all these files in place, the galagino.ino sketch can be loaded into the [Arduino IDE](https://docs.arduino.cc/software/ide-v2).
 The